 TIP #4: THREAD QUALITY

 Did you use a quality thread?
-Getting top branded thread makes a real difference particularly when you have difficult fabrics to sew such as Spandex and Lycra.
+Getting top branded thread makes a real difference if your sewing machine thread keeps breaking, particularly when you have difficult fabrics to sew such as Spandex and Lycra.
 (Sewing thread types).
 Your thread should be the correct type for your fabric as well.

 TIP #5: THREAD SNAGS